About Mikaela B. Elms

 "Music is not in the notes, but in the silence in between." -Wolfgang Amadeus Mozart

-Mikaela Elms has been playing the cello for over 23 years.
-Starting at the age of 5 she found a passion for music and discovering its possibilities.
-Mikaela has been teaching music for over 9 years and has had the privilege of teaching children as young as 4 to adults of various ages.
+Currently, Mikaela teaches cello full-time and has a deep passion for cello pedagogy.
+She has had the privilege of teaching children as young as 4-years-old to adults in their mid-to-late eighties.
 As an attentive teacher she can help you get moving in the right direction as well as keeping you on that path until you are a self-sufficient musician.
 A level of musicianship that simply means you can learn whatever you want on your instrument on your own, whether it be for business, pleasure or for mere self-improvement.
-Mikaela strives to encourage all of her students to pursue whatever interests they have through music and foster their creativity while developing a good foundation of technique and skills to learn music of their choice on their own.
-She also promotes the use of improvisation in ones playing, which as a string player can be both scary and foreign.
+Mikaela strives to encourage all of her students to pursue whatever interests they have through music and foster their creativity while developing a solid foundation of technique and musicality.

 In her free time, Mikaela enjoys spending time outdoors backpacking, biking, running, trying to garden and playing board games with her family.
 She also enjoys cooking, baking, all forms of art and spending time with her husband and their two daughters.
 You can also find Mikaela arranging different tunes for cello or improvising using looper pedals.